Realizing Unitary $k$-designs with a Single Quench

-The number of quench and also the total evolution time, which is $T=(M+1)\Delta t$, grow only logarithmically with the target accuracy, a favorable scaling for experiments.
-A proof of this amplification of the relative error for the unitary $k$-design is included in the SM \cite{SM}.

-{\em Conclusion and discussion---} In this letter, we show that a \emph{single-quench} evolution of a quantum-chaotic system can realize unitary $k$-designs.
+{\em Conclusion and discussion---} In this Letter, we show that a \emph{single-quench} evolution of a quantum-chaotic system can realize unitary $k$-designs, supported by both analytical results (for GUE) and numerical frame-potential estimates (for SYK and other models).
 Leveraging fast scrambling, chaotic dynamics serve as efficient randomness generators: unlike strictly time-independent chaotic Hamiltonians—which typically fail beyond low moments—the single-quench protocol attains Haar-level frame potentials once the switch time $t_s$ reaches the Thouless time $t_{\mathrm{Th}}$.
 In contrast to Brownian (continuously randomized) schemes that require rapid, persistent modulation of couplings, our protocol uses only one quench, greatly simplifying implementation\footnote{We illustrate this with the complex SYK model and the GUE random-matrix model; the protocol also extends to other systems, such as the Majorana SYK model (see \cite{SM}).}.
 Moreover, in the more realistic setting where we aim to realize approximate unitary $k$-designs with relative error $\epsilon$, a multiple-quench protocol can be used to reduce the error.
 The required number of quenches is proportional to $\log{(1/\epsilon)}$.
 Beyond providing a simple route to Haar-like randomness, the protocol yields an \textit{operational} definition of the Thouless time: $t_{\mathrm{Th}}$ is the smallest switch time $t_s$ after which the late-time frame-potential gap to Haar vanishes within statistical uncertainty.
 This agrees with the spectral criterion (onset of the ramp in the SFF) while offering an experiment-friendly measurement procedure.
 Moreover, the single-quench realizability furnishes a quantitative diagnostic of the underlying model’s chaoticity.